Last Updated February 2022 by Crystallace

-As you venture into the world of being a virtual assistant there are some things you must do to protect your clients and yourself.
-This job is mostly service-based, which means you’ll be providing a service in exchange for compensation.
+As you venture into the world of hiring a virtual assistant there are some things you must do to protect yourself and your business.
+The job of a virtual assistant is mostly service-based, which means the virtual assistant will be providing a service in exchange for compensation.

-Below you’ll find a list of things that must be included in your virtual assistant agreement so that your clients and you are on the same page during this process.
-A virtual assistant agreement will continue to keep your business and client relationships running smoothly.
+Below you’ll find a list of things that must be included in your virtual assistant agreement so that you and your hire are on the same page during this process.
+Having a good virtual assistant agreement will help your business continue to run smoothly.

-The number one must-have in your virtual assistant agreement is how you’ll be paid.
+The first thing you must have in your virtual assistant agreement is how you’ll be rendering payment.
 Virtual assistants get paid in different ways.
 A virtual assistant may charge an hourly rate while others charge a project rate.
-Whether you’re working for a flat rate or hourly, it’s important to have a detailed list of the agreed-upon rate within this virtual assistant agreement.
+Whether you’re paying a flat rate or an hourly rate, it’s important to have a detailed list of the agreed-upon rate within your virtual assistant agreement.

 Timeline for Services and Payment

-Next, you’ll want to have a timeline that features when you’ll be paid for services and when the services will be completed.
-These details can be worked out with a consultation before writing your virtual assistant agreement terms.
-You’ll need to be specific about when you expect payment and if a deposit will be required before you start any work.
+Next, you’ll want to have a timeline that features when your VA will be paid for services and when the services are expected to be completed.
+These details can be worked out beforehand during your interview/consultation period and written into virtual assistant agreement terms.
+You’ll need to be specific about when you will render payment and any deposits that you discuss.

 From my experience as a business and contracts lawyer, this is where most disputes come from.
 The disagreement is not typically about the work, it’s about when the work is suppose to be completed.

-This is important for both VA and client for two reasons.
+This is important for both VA and business owner for two reasons.
 1) The VA may want to complete the project within a certain timeframe to allow them time to take on new clients or maybe even free their schedule for a family vacation.
-2) The client needs to be able to manage their expectations.
+2) The business owner needs to be able to manage their expectations.

-As with most service businesses, there’s a risk that your client may change their mind about their project or hiring you as a virtual assistant.
-This may come out of nowhere, but you must have a termination provision in your agreement to cover this rare incident.
-I’m going to show a few things below that absolutely must be included in this section of your virtual assistant agreement:
+As with most service businesses, there’s a risk that your VA may change their mind about the project, I have had this happen to me.
+This may come out of nowhere, so you must have a termination provision in your agreement to cover these kinds of incidents.

-You’ll want to include whether the client and/or you have a right to terminate within “x” amount of days or weeks.
+You’ll want to include whether you have a right to terminate the agreement within “x” amount of days or weeks.
 Will you extend that right to the virtual assistant?